DataDog/documentation/content/en/synthetics/private_locations/configuration.md

 `proxyTestRequests`
 : **Type**: String <br>
 **Default**: `none`<br>
-Proxy URL used by the private location to send test requests to the endpoint.
+Proxy URL used by the private location to send test requests to the endpoint (PAC files are supported).

 `proxyIgnoreSSLErrors`
 : **Type**: Boolean <br>